com-480-data-visualization/data-visualization-project-2021-yoo/README.md

 A draft website is avalaible here
 ## Milestone 3
 We completed the website on time for the beginning if the Uefa Euro 2021.
 We hope you enjoy the analysis we provide on our page.
+Our process book is available [here](https://github.com/com-480-data-visualization/data-visualization-project-2021-yoo/blob/master/process_book.pdf)

 ## Late policy